We may earn a commission when you buy through links in our articles. Learn more.

 Performance

 So how does the Pixel 7 Pro perform as a gaming device?
-If you’re a hardcore mobile gamer that really likes to push their devices to the limits then you’re better off getting a dedicated gaming phone and Google certainly doesn’t market this as such.
+If you’re a hardcore mobile gamer who likes to push their devices to the limits then you’re better off getting a dedicated gaming phone and Google certainly doesn’t market this as such.
 If you’re more like me and like to dip in and out of games then this is a great option.
 I have to admit that prior to getting the Pixel 7 Pro I wasn’t a regular gamer.
 Pairing the Pixel 7 Pro with Marvel Snap however has changed that.

 That UHD+ screen that I mentioned earlier immerses me in the battles with the vibrant colors of the Marvel characters remaining faithful to their comic book origins.
 I have even started to dip into a game or two of Civilization VI, which is a much more detailed game, and the Pixel can handle it with ease.

 The Tensor G2 chip has been able to cope without lag or latency despite my phone starting to fill up with messages, emails, and photos.
-In fact, I can’t remember a single moment where I have been waiting for it to catch up.
+I can’t remember a single moment where I have been waiting for it to catch up.
 This certainly wasn’t the case on previous Google devices and was in part what led to my mobile gaming lapse.

 Away from gaming and the processor can handle some tasks which would slow down some laptops.
 Google’s magic eraser feature to remove background objects from images is outstanding and almost flawless, in comparison most games will be a breeze.
 Like I said previously though, if this is how you like to use your phone then you better have a power bank available because your Pixel 7 Pro will drink your battery dry.